alitekes1/machine_learning_btk_course/README.md

 # Machine Learning Course on BTK Akademi

 This repository contains exercises and materials from the BTK Akademi Machine Learning Course.
+In addition I have complete 2 project: Classification Project: [Airline Passenger Satisfaction
+](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction) and Regression Project: [Urban Air Quality and Health Impact Analysis](https://www.kaggle.com/datasets/abdullah0a/urban-air-quality-and-health-impact-dataset).
+I obtained dataset from Kaggle.
 Below, you will find details about the courses, as well as links to the course materials and certifications.

 ## Courses